Chart Color Schemes

 Infrastructure

-Kenthurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Kenthurst has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 16 projects likely to impact the area.
 Key projects include North Kellyville Public School, Bellerive Rise Estate, Dural Town Centre, and Annangrove Road Mixed Use Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.